Caution: Don’t Cut Corners on Fleet Graphics

 Don’t Cut Corners on Fleet Graphics

-Using the wrong material
+Using the Wrong Material

-An article on signindustry.com talks about surface preparation, “The biggest mistake is not prepping the surface,” says Jeff Stadelman.
-“It’s so important to have a clean surface to put the adhesives down on.
-That’s definitely the number one error.”
-No matter the substrate, glass or paint, and no matter the installation method wet or dry – if you do not clean the substrate properly then you will end up with a contaminated surface that hinders the performance of the adhesive.” — Preparing the surface.
+An article on signindustry.com talks about surface preparation, “The biggest mistake is not prepping the surface.
+It’s so important to have a clean surface to put the adhesives down on.
+That’s definitely the number one error.
+No matter the substrate, glass or paint, and no matter the installation method wet or dry – if you do not clean the substrate properly, then you will end up with a contaminated surface that hinders the performance of the adhesive.”

-DIY Design – Stop!
+Don’t DIY Your Design

-“If you want to take advantage of the advertising opportunities fleet graphics offer, if you want to promote your brand, and if you want to present a professional image its simple – hire a pro – do not do it yourself.” — Should You Design Your Fleet Graphics?
+If you want to promote your brand and present a professional image, it’s simple – hire a pro – do not do-it-yourself.
+We talk more about this in our blog, Should You Design Your Fleet Graphics?

 Don’t cut corners on fleet graphics.